top of page

 2) Those That Are Comfortable & Content

-Remember: Being in the comfort zone is never a place you want to be.
+• Remember: Being in the comfort zone is never a place you want to be.

-Why?
-Because markets change - that is just the law of economics.
-You can coast along being content while new competition will enter your market and slowly start taking market share from you.
-Some locations are so tone deaf to the changes in their market that they get blindsided one day and quickly drop into the category mentioned earlier: the ones in trouble.
+• Some restaurants are aloof to the changes in their market that they get blindsided one day and quickly drop into the category mentioned earlier: those in trouble.

-This is like getting into a relationship and thinking you can change the person.
+• This is like getting into a relationship and thinking you can change the person.
 It seldom works out.

 3) Those That Want More